 This woman made a powerful statement.
 She said "There is no easy way out."
 We completely agree.

 If Jesus was born a woman, let's say "Jessica," and if God used female terms in his Holy Word, and if God established the Church on 12 female apostles, then we hope that we would pray to "Jessica" and be obedient to the Church that God founded because we would be putting our salvation in jeopardy if we let our chauvinistic prejudice turn it around and refuse to worship "Jessica".

 Why did Jesus say "Our Father in Heaven?"
 We don't know.
 Why did Jesus choose 12 male apostles?
 We don't know.
 Some have said it was because that was the cultural convention of the time as if Jesus paid any attention to cultural conventions on other matters.
 Why did Jesus talk to his "Father" in the Garden of Gethsemane?
 After Jesus returned from heaven he said "As the Father has sent me" He had already been in heaven and seen the face of the God and came back to earth talking about his "Father" We don't know.
 Some modernists (I.e., The Da Vinci Code) would say because the male chauvinist Church fudged with the Bible and shut women out. (more about that below.)
 Failing theories like those found in the Da Vinci Code, we have to throw Jesus out of God's plan for Salvation in order to get around it.
-Which modern Feminism has done.
-Modern feminism has done some good things but when we weigh the balance of what it has done to Jesus we have to question it.

 At Lourdes, France Aug.
 15, 2004 the Pope said:

 "Listen to her, young people who seek an answer capable of giving meaning to your lives.
 Here you can find that answer.
 It is a demanding one, yet it is the only answer which is genuinely satisfying.
 For it contains the secret of true joy and peace.